pkivolowitz/asm_book/section_1/regs/ldr.md

 * We know it is an `x` register because it is a `long`.
 * We know it is the `1` register because it is the second argument.

 `Line 11` shows the first use of a "zero register," in this case `xzr`.
 Reading from a zero register always returns zero.
 Writing to a zero register is ignored.
+There also exists `wzr` for other integer sizes.

 `Line 12` is the first really interesting line.
 It implements `line 4` of the higher level language.
 That is: